nodejs/node/doc/api/zlib.md

 (1 << (windowBits + 2)) + (1 << (memLevel + 9));
 ```

-That is: 128K for windowBits=15  +  128K for memLevel = 8
+That is: 128K for windowBits = 15 + 128K for memLevel = 8
 (default values) plus a few kilobytes for small objects.

 For example, to reduce the default memory requirements from 256K to 128K, the